scribenet/scribenet.github.io/_posts/2014-05-28-a-speedy-web.md

 chrome://net-internals/#spdy
 ```

 Within the list of *SPDY sessions* you will see your website host listed.

-In our internal testing, page load improved upwards of 30%.
+### Conclusion

+In our internal testing, page load improved upwards of 25%---a substantial percentage!
+I estimate perceived latency will be even greater.
+SPDY is currently enabled on the majority of Google web servers and a percentage of Twitter and Facebook servers.
+It is also being used by the [Internet Engineering Task Force](http://en.wikipedia.org/wiki/Internet_Engineering_Task_Force) as the baseline for the working draft of [HTTP 2.0](http://en.wikipedia.org/wiki/HTTP_2.0).